 All types of uveitis are potentially blinding conditions and should be referred to and managed by an experienced ophthalmologist.

 Diagnosis is clinical.
-Acute anterior uveitis may be idiopathic, or associated with HLA-B27-related disease or viral eye disease.
+Acute anterior uveitis may be idiopathic, or associated with human leukocyte antigen-B27-related disease or viral eye disease.
 Posterior uveitis is associated with localized infections or systemic infection, or systemic inflammatory disease.
+Onset and duration of the ocular symptoms offer clues to the etiology.
 Diagnosis of underlying disease may require investigation.
 In the clinical setting of multiple recurrences or strong suspicion based on history and review of systems, a targeted workup should be undertaken to rule out an underlying infectious cause or coexistent autoimmune disease.
 Rarely, uveitis can be caused by a previous eye injury or underlying neoplasm.

 Even after full laboratory and diagnostic workup and treatment, etiology may not be determined.

 Treatment for systemic disease causing uveitis must be given in conjunction with uveitis therapy.

 Topical corticosteroids are usually adequate for acute noninfectious anterior uveitis, but intermediate and posterior uveitis usually requires injected local corticosteroids or systemic corticosteroids, or other immunosuppression.